bablokb/py-datamon/README.md

   - how many subplots you want
   - how many values should be plotted together in each subplot
-  - which columns of the csv-data map to which value
+  - which columns of the csv map to which value
   - define titles and labels

 The best strategy is to take one of the